relaycorp/relaynet-powebsocket-js/README.md

-# PoWeb Binding for JavaScript
+# PoWeb JavaScript Client

-JavaScript library implementing the PoWeb binding.
+Client-side JavaScript library for the [PoWeb binding](https://specs.relaynet.network/RS-016).
+This library will be used by:

-PoC implementation (minus `gateway.js`): https://github.com/relaynet/poc/tree/master/PoWebSocket
+- Desktop apps (to communicate with their local, private gateway).
+However, most app developers will want to use a higher-level library (yet to be built as of this writing).
+- A desktop gateway like [the one by Relaycorp](https://github.com/relaycorp/relaynet-gateway-desktop) (to communicate with its public gateway over the Internet).